Jennifer-Francis-Nkpornwi/My-BA-Transition-Journey/Requirement Gathering/README.md

-## 📌 Requirement Gathering – MoveMate Fitness App
+## 📌 Requirement Gathering

-This folder contains business analysis documentation from my Requirements Gathering deep dive, including stakeholder workshop techniques and prototyping.
+This folder contains Business Analysis artifacts focused on the Requirements Gathering phase, including:

-✅ Documented BRD for a fitness app called *MoveMate*, aimed at helping users track fitness goals, monitor progress, and stay motivated.
+- 📄 Business Requirements Documents (BRDs)
+- 🧩 Use Cases
+- 🗣️ Elicitation Techniques & Samples (e.g., stakeholder workshops, prototyping)

+These documents showcase hands-on learning and application of key BA skills like stakeholder engagement, requirement documentation, and solution discovery — all part of my transition into Business Analysis.